WHAT SOCCER BALL SHOULD I GET?

 IMS is an old standard which was replaced by FIFA Basic and FIFA Quality certifications.
 Soccer balls that pass a less stringent testing process than FIFA can be IMS approved.
 We see many moderate to high quality balls bear the IMS logo.

-We hope this list of the top 5 things to look for when you're choosing a soccer ball provides you with a solid base of information to help make your soccer ball shopping a little easier.
+Now that you know what makes a good soccer ball, you're ready to shop!
 We have a full lineup of soccer balls for soccer players of all ages and levels, which you can find here!
 If you have any questions or need help with making a selection, don't hesitate to reach out to us!

 SoccerSoccer ballsSoccer campSoccer clubSoccer coachSoccer equipment